 "Guidance" was done before I owned Comic Life 3, so all the dialogue bubbles are just ovals in my paint program, and thought bubbles are horrible, and the typography is not good and the flow is not good and in general it is just a mess.
 But it still amuses me -- the basic idea is sound, even if the execution sucked -- and the main character is a woman named Ruby Martinez.
 That same December, at the very end of the year, I posted a fake film poster for "Sleeper Squad," a movie about "a pair of operatives who attempt to change the world in positive ways by entering various people's dreams and manipulating the dream scenarios.
 A little like Inception, but simultaneously kinkier and more light-hearted, and with a plot that actually bears scrutiny."
 Two months later, that concept and Ruby -- both somewhat altered in the process -- combined to make the first issue of Sleeper Squad.

 As I note on the main page, I think Sleeper Squad 12, "Bliss," was the first issue where I was really "this looks more or less the way I wanted it to look, no notes."
 12 is still pretty amateurish by comparison to my later work, but all the bones were in position; I'd settled on the structure and I'd figured out what everything was supposed to be doing.
-This isn't to say the issues before that were complete garbage (and several of them contain plot points that would become extremely important later!), but there are a lot of things in them that make me wince if I look at them now.
+This isn't to say the issues before that were complete garbage (and several of them contain plot points that would become extremely important later!), but some of them are painful for me to look at.

 SS 6, "Gaze of the Cat," for example, is an experiment that failed.
 (By contrast, SS 13, "The Fisher Case," is an experiment that worked, and I wish it appealed to more people.)
 "Gaze of the Cat" is my weird tribute to Will Eisner, one of the comic-book artists most formative to me.
 It's supposed to be a Spirit story; one of his "caught up in weird events in some strange place" kind of stories, that he did so well.
 It really should look like a Spirit story, and it does not, and my attempt at it just makes a lot of the panels badly lit and difficult to make out.
 (On the other hand, there's one panel in the story which I think is one of the most beautiful single panels I've ever done.)